 At West, all staff are involved with promoting and teaching the Second Step curriculum and strategies.
-Classroom teachers introduce a lesson each week and our School Counselor finishes the lesson during her Guidance Counselor class with students each week.
-The main topics of instruction include Skills for Learning, Empathy, Emotion Management, and Problem Solving.
+Classroom teachers teach a lesson each week and our school counselor reinforces the lesson during her counselor classes with students each week.
+Elements of the curriculum are implemented building-wide and the entire staff is expected to learn, understand, and reinforce the common themes and skills taught to our students.

+The main topics of instruction include Growth Mindset & Goal Setting, Emotion Management, Empathy & Kindness, and Problem Solving.
 More information about our Second Step program and resources for families will be shared with parents/guardians throughout the school year.